 a.
 How do I get a visa?
 What kind of visa should I get?

 Nearly all foreign visitors to China will need a tourist visa.
 We always recommend our travelers apply for a tourist visa at least 60 days prior to departure.
 Although we cannot obtain a traveler’s visa for you, we can help to answer any questions that come your way.

 You can either apply for a tourist visa in person, at your nearest Chinese Embassy or Consulate, or you can send a representative on your behalf (such as a third-party visa agent).
 Please note that travelers from certain countries, including the U.S., are now required to submit a letter of invitation with their visa application.
 WildChina will be happy to provide this letter after you have secured your reservation.

 If you’d like to apply for a tourist visa in person, you can find consulate locations, visa forms, and specific requirements for tourist visa applications on your country’s Chinese Embassy website.

 Preferred Visa Provider for U.S.-based clients:

 If you would like an agent to handle the entire visa application process, we recommend China Visa Solutions.
 A small company, operating out of Chicago, China Visa Solutions has an outstanding reputation.
 For more information, you can visit China Visa Solution’s website or give them a call on +1 (312) 752-0991.
-Be sure to ask for Yanli and tell her you are a WildChina traveler – she will make sure you are taken care of.
+Be sure to ask for Shawn and tell him you are a WildChina traveler – He will make sure you are taken care of.

 Preferred Visa Provider for Clients outside of the U.S.: